 You can even draft a prenuptial agreement saying as much.
 Again, situations like making payments from commingled funds can change things a bit.
 If one spouse also has substantially more debt, that can influence the divorce settlement as the courts attempt to reach a reasonable balance.

 Student Loan Debt After Marriage

-Student loan debt in a divorce becomes a bit more problematic when you acquire it during marriage.
+Student loan debt in a divorce becomes a bit more problematic when acquired during the marriage.
 Things also vary depending on the types of loans.
 With federal loans, for example, the name on the paperwork matters most.
 If they’re yours, they generally stick with you.
-Private loans usually require a co-signer, which in the case of married couples, is most often a spouse.
+Private loans usually require a co-signer, which, in the case of married couples, is most often a spouse.
 This can put both parties on the hook for the money owed.

 Another thing to consider is who makes the payments.
 When one spouse goes to school full-time, it’s common that the other takes the breadwinner role.
 If you support your partner or make payments on their student loans, the court may compensate you in the divorce settlement.

 This doesn’t just include straight monetary support either.
-Driving them to school, delaying your own work or educational advancement, or even pitching in more around the house or with raising children can all factor into the agreement.
+Driving them to school, delaying their own work or educational advancement, or even pitching in more around the house or with raising children all often factor into the agreement.
 In cases where one spouse helps advance the other’s earning potential, that often factors into spousal support awards.

 Like most matters involving marriage, divorce, and money, student loan debt can get complicated in a hurry.
 It’s likely in your best interest to seek out professional guidance in the form of a financial advisor or an experienced divorce lawyer.
 It may help you in the long run.